chrisgrieser/most-different-text-selection/README.md

 mathematical vectors underlying LLMs, to calculate a "novelty score" of each unread document in relation to the set of read documents.

-The results are far from objective in any way, but dependent on the model used and the training data the commercial providers used.
+The results are far from objective, but dependent on the model used and the training data the commercial providers used.
 In addition, the interpretation of the novelty scores is limited, since 1. the meaning of the more than 1000 embeddings is unknown, and 2. the aggregation of all those dimensions into a single score conceals which dimensions contributed to the score.
 (If a document is considered "most different," it could be due to the topic, genre, or language.)
+However, the latter can be dealt with by running the analysis only on sets of documents of the same type or language.

-However, a perfect identification of "most differentness," however it may look, is not needed: For the purpose of an efficient selection of the next document, the *baseline for comparison is the random selection of the next text*.
+Nonetheless, a perfect identification of "most differentness," however it may look, is not needed: For the purpose of an efficient selection of the next document, the *baseline for comparison is the random selection of the next text*.
 And as imperfect as the embedding-based approach may be, it is certainly far better than randomly choosing the next document.

 ### Non-scientific use cases
 Even though `Most Different Text Selector` was designed with the above